dorienmc/documentation-legacy/client/api/auth/tokens.md

 ---
 ### POST /tokens
 Manually create a new token with certain permissions.
+Only admin users can generate new tokens to distribute to other users.
+This type of token generation is useful when developing modules for the client or when attaching your own management system to multiple devices.

 Example request
 ```
+{
+    "permissions": [
+        "admin"
+    ]
+}
 ```

 Response
 ```
+{
+    "session": {
+        "access_token": "YOUR_ACCESS_TOKEN"
+    },
+    "success" true
+}
 ```

 ---